GeunhwaJeong/haneul-new/.changeset/witty-peaches-agree.md

 "@haneullabs/wallet-standard": minor
 ---

-Add an optional `contentOptions` field to `HaneulSignAndExecuteTransactionOptions` to specify which fields to include in `HaneulTransactionResponse` (e.g., transaction, effects, events, etc).
+Add an optional `contentOptions` field to `HaneulSignAndExecuteTransactionOptions` to specify which fields to include in `HaneulTransactionBlockResponse` (e.g., transaction, effects, events, etc).
 By default, only the transaction digest will be included.